faelzanin/translatelang/README.md

 <h1>TranslateLang</h1>

-Translate your language files from your project Laravel >= 5.1 with a simple command
+Translate your language files from a Laravel 5.0+ project with a simple command.

 <h2>Installation</h2>

-TranslateLang must be installed in the default directory of your application by the composer , with the command:
+TranslateLang must be installed in the root directory of your app, by composer with command:

     composer require faelzanin/translatelang

 <h2>Configuration</h2>

-After installation you must configure the `provider` of TranslateLang , go to the `config/app.php` and add the following line in the array of providers:
+ After the conclusion of installation process, you must configure the provider of TranslateLang.
+Open the file `config/app.php` and add the following line in the array of providers:

     Faelzanin\Translatelang\TranslateLangProvider::class

-Done, after doing this, the command to translate your files will be available.
+It's all done!
+After this steps, the Artisan command to translate your files will be available.

-<h2>Use</h2>
+<h2>Usage</h2>

 > Before running this command, check the existence of a connection to the Internet, because this package uses a Google translator library, to make the translations.

-To translate your language files , open the console and run the command:
+To translate your language files, open the console and run the command:

     php artisan translate:lang